Key Resources for Hospitality, Events, Aviation & Tourism

 Books and ebooks in the collection reflect titles on your My Module Resources lists but also offer titles for wider reading.
 For wider reading you can use the Library Catalogue to search for specific titles, author names or keywords.

 Find books in the Library

 Hospitality, Events, Aviation & Tourism books are based at St. Peter’s Library

 Keep in mind these shelf numbers are just for guidance.
-You will need to use the Library Catalogue to find the specific shelf number.
+You will need to use Library Search to find the specific shelf number.
 Some titles may be shelved at different numbers due to the interdisciplinary nature of the subject for example it is likely that you will find lots of useful books in the business section of the library if you’re studying human resources, leadership or marketing.

 You’ll find introductory textbooks, along with titles on specific subjects such as: